AdamColton/err/readme.md

 This library has 3 main sections error handling, documentation errors and debugging output.

-Error provides three main functions Log, Panic and Warn.
+Error has three core functions Log, Panic and Warn.
 Warn being a special case that can be switched to behave like either Log or Panic.
 The idea being that during development, we optimistically attempt to continue, but when we're doing release testing or we've released, we can panic on unrecoverable errors.